 Positive Footprint Housing – Riksbyggen

-Riksbyggen, Chalmers University of Technology, University of Gothenburg and Johanneberg Science Park are cooperating on the Positive Footprint Housing concept, and the Brf Viva pilot project is a full-scale laboratory constructed between Guldheden and the Johanneberg campus.
+Riksbyggen, Chalmers University of Technology, University of Gothenburg and Johanneberg Science Park are cooperating on the Positive Footprint Housing concept, and the Brf Viva pilot project is a full-scale laboratory constructed between Guldheden and Campus Johanneberg.
 The research focuses on energy generation, mobility solutions, the choice of materials and construction methods.
 The building is environmentally certified, which means low energy consumption, lower operating costs and good indoor climate both summer and winter.

 Climate smart lunch on campus